-Trump Complained That People From "Shithole Countries" — Like African Nations And Haiti — Come To The US
+Trump Complained That People From "Shithole" Places — Like Africa And Haiti — Come To The US

 Trump reportedly made the comments while lawmakers were discussing restoring temporary protection status for immigrants, such as those from El Salvador, who had their status removed this week.

-The White House, in a statement, did not deny Trump made the comment.
+In a statement, The White House did not deny Trump made the comment.

 “Certain Washington politicians choose to fight for foreign countries, but President Trump will always fight for the American people," said White House spokesman Raj Shah in a statement.
+"The president will only accept an immigration deal that adequately addresses the visa lottery system and chain migration — two programs that hurt our economy and allow terrorists into our country.

+Republican Carlos Curbelo of Florida said that "under no circumstances is it acceptable to degrade, denigrate or dehumanize" immigrants with temporary protection status.

+Republican Rep. Ileana Ros-Lehtinen, also from Florida, criticized the president's comment, saying it "ignores the contributions thousands of Haitians have made to our #SoFla community and nation."

 When asked about the president's reference to an excremental aperture, a State Department spokesperson referred BuzzFeed News to the White House.
-"Nothing beyond that right now," the spokesperson said.

 It is not the first time President Trump has reportedly made disparaging and offensive remarks about immigrants or their countries of origin.

-In December, the New York Times reported that Trump lashed out in a meeting sometime in June after reading a document with data on immigrants coming into the country.
+In December, the New York Times reported that Trump lashed out in a meeting in June after reading a document with data on immigrants coming into the US.

 After reading out loud that more than 15,000 people had arrived from Haiti, Trump reportedly said they "all have AIDS."

-John Hudson contributed to this report.
+John Hudson and Lissandra Villa contributed to this report.

 Paul McLeod is a politics reporter for BuzzFeed News and is based in Washington, DC.